BloomBooks/BloomDesktop/src/BloomBrowserUI/templates/template books/Template Starter/ReadMe-en.md

 ## Notes

 <a name="note1">1</a>: These books could later be combined using the forthcoming Folio feature.
+Note that Bloom 3.9 does not yet give you a way to indicate that a page should be automatically included in new books; the author will have to add each one from the Add Page dialog.

 <a name="note2">2</a>: If you don't want the pages in your template to show up in the Add Page dialog, you can indicate this to Bloom by creating a file in the book's template folder called NotForAddPage.txt.